 Although the company’s MLM business model resembles a pyramidal style of recruiting, Young Living is not a pyramid scheme in technical terms because the company’s representatives can earn an income in two ways.

 But the truth is, it has components of a pyramid scheme.
-That’s being said primarily due to the fact that to make lots of money you have to hire others into the system, which is a pyramid scheme in disguise.
+That’s being said primarily because to make lots of money you have to hire others into the system, which is a pyramid scheme in disguise.

 The reason is you need to recruit individuals under you if you want to earn a real income with MLM.